Beyond Meritocracy

 If this diagnosis is right, it has major consequences for how we organize, consequences that go well beyond choosing better demands or better messaging.
 It requires rethinking what workers' organizations are for.
 The rest of this essay develops the argument in five steps:

-- Capitalist class societies are maturing, not declining.
+1. Capitalist class societies are maturing, not declining — but their material basis is contracting.
 The ruling classes have spent a century learning to manage, absorb, and neutralize challenges.
-Waiting for collapse is politically narcotic.
+The system is simultaneously more politically resilient and less materially sustainable.
+Waiting for collapse or universal proletarianization is a sedative, not a strategy.

-- Class rule reproduces itself well beyond the wage relation.
-There are many "use values" people want that can't be obtained through markets: in family life, in social status, in organizational power.
-The ability to extract these without reciprocity is a class relation too, and it gives large sections of the working class a stake in the system.
+2. Class rule reproduces itself well beyond the wage relation.
+Many of the things people want — status, domestic labor, organizational power, deference, parental authority over children — can't be obtained through markets.
+The ability to extract them without reciprocity is a class relation too, and it gives large sections of the working class a stake in the system.
+These benefits are distributed along an incorporation gradient that sorts populations into differential access to protections and exposures.

-- The "PMC debate" shows what happens when the left encounters intra-class power relations it can't explain.
-The recurring argument about whether professionals and managers are "really" workers or "really" enemies keeps failing to resolve because an anti-capitalism framework has no tools for analyzing how class rule operates within the class.
+3. The "PMC debate" illustrates the problem.
+The recurring argument about whether professionals and managers are "really" workers or "really" enemies keeps failing to resolve because an anti-capitalism framework has no tools for analyzing how class rule operates within the classes.

 I'll take each in turn.[1]